 The hog sucker is not physically appealing, and its body conformation is disproportionately shaped.
 The body is mottled brownish with a large, bony head, squarish in cross-section, with the interspace between the eyes broad and curved inward.
 The eyes are closer to the gill cover rear margin than to the snout.
 The tapered body and tail are very slender.
 The dorsal fin is short with 10 to 11 rays.
 Lips are thick and covered with wart-like bumps.
 The air bladder has two chambers.
 Adults are small, usually 8-15 inches long, and weigh from one-third to 1 1/2 pounds.

-This fish species is exceedingly well adapted for stream life.
+This fish species is well adapted for stream life.
 The heavy bony head, slender tapering body, enlarged pectoral fin and small swim bladder permit it to maintain itself in swift currents on the bottom in rocky riffles.
 Its behavior is more characteristic of darters and sculpins than suckers.

-Spawning occurs in the third year of life in both sexes during late April or May when the water temperature reaches 60 degrees F. Nests are not constructed, but the aggressive male fish cleans the gravel in riffles or at the downstream end of pools.
-They often congregate in schools prior to spawning, but two or three males spawn a single female.
+Spawning occurs in the third year of life in both sexes during late April or May when the water temperature reaches 60 degrees F. Nests are not built, but the aggressive male fish cleans the gravel in riffles or at the downstream end of pools.
+They often gather in schools before spawning, but two or three males spawn a single female.
 The non-adhesive eggs are broadcast at random to hatch in 10 to 11 days.
 Fecundity is unknown.
 Hog suckers show little concern while spawning and may even be picked up by observers.
 Growth averages 1.5, 4.0, 6.9 and 9.0 inches for ages I through IV.
 Hog suckers forage mainly on animal matter that includes immature aquatic insects, small mollusks and crustaceans.
 This species is the host of the glocaidial stage of the elk toe mussel, Alasmidonta marginata.